mustafa-gokce/ardupilot-software-development/mavproxy/mavproxy-quickstart.md

 `mavproxy.py --master=X --console --map` where X is the connection string to your vehicle.

-1. `--master:X` specifies connection address to your vehicle.
+1. `--master=X` specifies connection address to your vehicle.
 It could be one of the followings:
    1. `/dev/ttyUSBX` for Linux and `COMX` for Windows serial connections.
    2. `tcp:IP:PORT` for local TCP connections.
    3. `udp:IP:PORT` or just `IP:PORT` for local UDP connections.